scriptype/graphql-presentation-hub/README.md

 # Check if certbot successfully obtained the certificates
 docker logs <certbot-container-id>

-# If so, we don't need to run certbot from now on (until renewal time)
+# If so, we don't need to run certbot (and send renewal request on every deploy)
-# So, again comment-out the certbot-related parts in docker-compose
+# from now on (until renewal time).
+So, comment-out the certbot-related parts in
-# (Put # character before lines in certbot block)
+# docker-compose.yml (Put # character before lines in certbot block).
 vim docker-compose.yml

 # That's it!
 If everything went as planned, our service now should be accessible
 # via https/2.
-We reverted our docker-compose to avoid running certbot on every deploy.
-# That's because of API rate-limits of letsencrypt.

 # TODO: Handle automatic certificate renewal.
 ```